 Ocean currents are significant.
 They control weather patterns around the world.
 Researchers have argued that a big part of Europe’s political and economic power over the last several millennia has come from the moderate climate conditions brought by the AMOC.

-If northern Europe was as cold as its latitude suggests, then maybe the Romans didn’t go Empire as far.
+If northern Europe was as cold as its latitude suggests, the Romans might not have gone Empire as far.
 The Vikings don’t Viking everywhere.
-The English, Dutch, and the Spanish would have spent more time huddling next to the fireplace instead of colonizing every country on the map.
+The English, Dutch, and Spanish would have spent more time huddling beside the fireplace instead of colonizing every country on the map.

-All this climate change is a pretty important ocean circulation.
+All this climate change is pretty essential for ocean circulation.
 Climate scientists think an interruption of the AMOC in the past may have triggered a sudden, extremely cold spike in the Northern Hemisphere climate.
 Also, there’s a reason they call it global warming: pretty much everywhere is heating up.

 Recent studies showed that the ocean currents in the North Atlantic are slowing down.
 It means that the circulation in the ocean is causing fish populations to decline, sea levels to rise, and a dramatic change in global climates.
-Scientists hypothesized that increasing temperatures in the atmosphere and decreasing salinity in the ocean are significant factors behind this change.
+Scientists hypothesized that increasing atmospheric temperatures and decreasing salinity in the ocean are significant factors behind this change.

 More Articles: